-Week 9 NFL Picks: Odds, Analysis And Predictions For Every Game
+NESN

 Ricky: Colts.
 This feels a lot like the Colts’ Week 8 showdown with the Broncos, who pushed Indianapolis to the brink before Adam Vinatieri drilled a 51-yard field goal late in the fourth quarter to secure a 15-13 victory.
 Let’s bank on a similar result, with the Colts’ line play standing tall against the Steelers’ pass rush.

 Andre: Steelers.
 Pittsburgh’s elite offensive line (first in sacks allowed), stifling defense (second in yards allowed per play since Week 4) and strong pass rush (third in QB hits and sixth in sacks) might be too much for the Colts.
-Indy is also tied for 25th in yards allowed per carry.
+Indy also is tied for 25th in yards allowed per carry.

 (-2.5) Minnesota Vikings at Kansas City Chiefs, 1 p.m.